Trail Conditions: Closed

 LANGLADE COUNTY ZONE A SNOWMOBILE TRAILS WILL REMAIN OPEN THROUGH SUNDAY MARCH 26.

-THE SOUTHERN UNIT (ZONE B) OF THE LANGLADE COUNTY SNOWMOBILE TRAIL SYSTEM INCLUDING STATE-FUNDED TRAILS OPENED ON FRIDAY, JANUARY 20th, AT 6:00 A.M.
+THE ENTIRE LANGLADE COUNTY SNOWMOBILE TRAIL SYSTEM INCLUDING ALL STATE-FUNDED TRAILS IS SCHEDULED TO CLOSE FOR THE SEASON ON MONDAY MARCH 27, AT 6:00 A.M.

 For more information, please contact Al Murray, Forest Administrator, or Cody Brauner, Langlade County Snowmobile Coordinator at 715-627-6300.

-We hope that you enjoy the Langlade county trail system this winter and thank you for supporting the economy and businesses of Langlade County!
+We hope that you enjoyed the Langlade County Snowmobile trail system this season and thank you for supporting the economy and businesses of Langlade County!